 - Trying to find the trend within the noise

-Checking my investing privilege is a direct challenge to the data driven argument that “the stock market always goes up“.
+Understanding WHY the American markets have gone up over time is a direct challenge to the data driven argument “the stock market always goes up“.

 These things may or may not happen in the next 100 years, so to expect the same results is misleading.
 Namely, to expect 7-10% returns after inflation going forward is silly (in my opinion).